sascanagl/DialogEngine/README.md

 # Dialog Engine

+***Some of the "data" associated with this project is transitioning to the [DialogServer](https://github.com/sascanagl/DialogServer) midtier.
+This README has not been fully updated accordingly.***

 This project is my experimentation in implementing a game engine logic tree as I remember seeing it in the Oblivion World Construction Kit.
 I did not go back and look at the actual implementation.
 Having seen it years ago, and grasping the concept, I have decided to implement something like that as my first exercise in developing something with React.

 ## App